Sheena Easton: 1981–1982: Take My Time and James Bond

+1983–1987: Best Kept Secret and continued success

 In January 1983, Easton duetted with Kenny Rogers and had a top 10 hit in the US with "We've Got Tonight", a cover of the Bob Seger song.
 The recording also earned her a number 1 single on the Country chart, and it reached the UK Top 30.
 Around the time of her hit record with Rogers, Easton headlined Act One, a one-hour variety special broadcast on NBC that featured Rogers and a cameo appearance by Johnny Carson.
 October 1983 saw the release of the album Best Kept Secret and its first single, the synthesized dance-pop tune "Telefone (Long Distance Love Affair)", became her fourth Top 10 hit.
 The single was Grammy-nominated for "Best Female Pop Vocal Performance" of 1983.
 The follow-up single, "Almost Over You", reached the US Top 30 and was a number 4 AC chart hit.
 "Almost Over You" was very popular in Asia and was covered by Chinese singer Cass Pang.
 It also became a hit on the Country charts for Lila McCann in 1998.

 In 1984, Easton recorded a Spanish-language single, "Me Gustas Tal Como Eres" ("I Like You Just the Way You Are"), a duet with Mexican star Luis Miguel.
 The single earned her a second Grammy, this time for Best Mexican-American Performance.
 The track was taken from the album Todo Me Recuerda a Ti (1984), and reissued by Capitol/EMI-Latin in 1989, which featured Spanish-language covers of seven previous Easton recordings and three new tracks.
 In the same year, she also made a transformation into a sexy dance-pop siren, changing her performance style in the process.
 She was rewarded with the biggest-selling US album of her career, RIAA certified gold & platinum A Private Heaven (1984), and her sixth Top 10 US single, "Strut".
 In the UK, however, the move was not a commercial success, as Easton would find herself shut out of the UK top 75 for the next three years.